Lifecycle Events

 We’re thrilled to help you welcome your baby to the community and the Jewish people!
 Please call us to discuss brit milah (bris)—traditional circumcision and naming for your son or brit ben/bat—a naming ceremony for your daughter or son.

-We kvell when we welcome a new son or daughter of the commandment to religious adulthood.
-Prospective b’nai mitzvah students must be enrolled in our Religious School for grades 4–7 or an equivalent program approved by our senior rabbi.
-Each bar or bat mitzvah chants Torah and helps lead a Saturday morning service.
+We kvell when we welcome a young person to religious adulthood.
+Prospective b. mitzvah students must be enrolled in Studio for 6th and 7th grades.
+Each b mitzvah chants Torah and helps lead a Saturday morning service.
 We encourage families to sponsor an oneg following the service.
 Newman Hall and Bart Hall are available for rental to celebrate during the afternoon or evening.

 Adult b’nai mitzvah